leviathanbadger/portfolio/data-exporter/houdini-daily-practice/bodies/0115-mardini-2023-wave.md

 explicitly to actually get motion blur, even though it's enabled in the render settings by default.

-The end result looks decent in stills, but I've yet to see what it looks like in an animation.
-It's possible it'll just be weird and ugly, or animate too slow or fast.
+The end result looks decent in stills, and fine in an animation.
+A certain part of it animates too fast, so you can't tell what's going on and it looks like the tiles are having a seizure.
-We'll see.

 I said I wasn't going to do another animation this week, didn't I?
 Well, I lied.
 I do that a lot.
-Animation pending.

 <!-- My entry post is [here][entry-post]. -->